 Mostly sunny.
 Winds northeast to southeasterly 15 to 20 km/h becoming light in the morning then becoming southeast to southwesterly 15 to 25 km/h in the evening.
 Overnight temperatures falling to between 14 and 21 with daytime temperatures reaching the high 30s.

 - Fire Danger

-Partly cloudy.
-Medium (50%) chance of showers in the far southwest, slight (20%) chance elsewhere.
-The chance of a thunderstorm in the far southwest in the morning.
-Winds west to northwesterly 15 to 25 km/h tending west to southwesterly 20 to 30 km/h during the day then becoming light during the afternoon.
-Overnight temperatures falling to around 8 with daytime temperatures reaching around 17.
+Mostly sunny.
+The chance of a thunderstorm in the far east in the afternoon.
+Winds south to southwesterly 15 to 20 km/h becoming light before dawn then becoming southwesterly 20 to 30 km/h in the morning.
+Overnight temperatures falling to between 17 and 25 with daytime temperatures reaching 33 to 40.

 Mostly sunny.
 Winds south to southwesterly 20 to 25 km/h tending south to southeasterly 20 to 30 km/h during the day.
 Overnight temperatures falling to between 10 and 17 with daytime temperatures reaching around 30.

 Sunny.
 Winds southeasterly 20 to 30 km/h tending easterly during the morning then tending east to southeasterly 15 to 20 km/h during the afternoon.
 Overnight temperatures falling to between 11 and 17 with daytime temperatures reaching the low to mid 30s.